microprediction/monteprediction/TFRO.md

 No warrantees!

-## Ways I can help if you or your students are looking to learn data science, machine learning, causality etc
+## Ways I can help if you or your students are looking to learn:
 If you'd like a custom designed learning path, the good news is that O1-Preview can provide it.

-Challenges:
+Here's what I can provide:

-- See [README.md](https://github.com/microprediction/microprediction/blob/master/README.md) and share in $100,000 in prizemoney.
+- See [README.md](https://github.com/microprediction/microprediction/blob/master/README.md) and share in $100,000 in prizemoney while learning about causal discovery.
-- Also this fun eleven-dimensional [game](https://github.com/microprediction/monteprediction_colab_examples/blob/main/monteprediction_entry.ipynb).
+- Also this fun eleven-dimensional [game](https://github.com/microprediction/monteprediction_colab_examples/blob/main/monteprediction_entry.ipynb) to challenge you in generating realistic Monte Carlo scenarios.

 See [CrunchDAO.com](www.crunchdao.com) for more.